playkostudios/wle-cleaner/README.md

 # wle-cleaner

-Experimental project file cleanup utility for Wonderland Engine 1.0.4
+Experimental project file cleanup utility for Wonderland Engine 1.0.4. **This tool is very experimental, use at your own risk.
+Always verify that the cleaned project is OK after using the tool.
+Make sure to use version control**

 ## Installing